 - College acceptance rate: 87%

-- Languages offered: Spanish, French, Latin, Chinese, German, and Russian; immersion English language program for international students
+- Languages offered: Spanish, French, Latin, Chinese, German, and Russian with honors level courses in each; immersion English language program for international students

 - Vocational education offered on campus and at Capital Area Technical Center